im-vansh/Sensai--AI_Career_Coach/README.md

 # 🧠 Sensai – AI Career Coach

-**Sensai** is an intelligent career coaching platform that helps users elevate their professional journey with AI-powered tools — from crafting ATS-friendly resumes to preparing for interviews and discovering personalized career insights.
+**Sensai** is an intelligent career coaching platform that helps users elevate their professional journey with AI-powered tools — from crafting ATS-friendly resumes to preparing for interviews and discovering personalized career insights all in one place.

 ---